-What is the NCG Racial Equity Action Institute?
+What is the Racial Equity Action Institute?

-How does NCG define racial equity?
+How do NCG and SCG define racial equity?

-- When we achieve racial equity:
+When we achieve racial equity:

 - We acknowledge and account for past and current inequities, and provide all people, particularly those most impacted by racial inequities, the infrastructure needed to thrive.